Mark Sisco, M.D.

 Tuesday–Friday: 8:30 a.m.–5 p.m.

 Explant surgery is a safe and effective way to remove breast implants, whether you are experiencing complications or have simply had a change of heart, breast implant removal surgery offers a safe and effective way to remove your breast implants.
 Each woman’s reason for removing her implants is unique, and each case requires an equally unique approach.
-At my cosmetic surgery practice in the Arlington Heights area, I perform multiple breast implant removal techniques to accommodate as many different cases as possible.
+At my cosmetic surgery practice near Arlington Heights, I perform multiple breast implant removal techniques to accommodate as many different cases as possible.
 Choosing the right method for each person requires open communication, a trusting partnership with my patients, and an experienced eye for several contributing factors.

 If you are considering breast implant removal, this blog post is for you.
 It covers a few of the most common approaches to the surgery and the unique benefits each of them offers.